YouEclipse/hugo-docker/README.md

 # hugo-docker
-A Docker image for site built by hugo
+A Docker image for websites built by hugo